 This is a loop that I have running in my mind: well at least I’m not in a worse place.
 But why do I have to be behind in the first place?
 You need to be easier on yourself; don’t go to that event if you’re tired.
 But what if I’m not tired and I just don’t want to interact with people because it’s easier?
 It’s okay to take a break, you’ve been doing a lot.
 But I’ve barely done anything compared to [fill in the blank].

-It’s a back and forth that can become frustrating.
+It’s a frustrating back and forth.
 I suppose what I want to convey is this; living with mental illness is not easy.
 It’s not something I pull out to use as an excuse because it’s available and I can.

 I need to remind myself of this, and remember how much work I put into my daily life to stay healthy.
 I also need to forgive my past self and learn while focusing on what comes next.